-Are we prepared for the Energy Union policy planning and implementation phase - "are we committed" and "will we take action" 6?
+- 1. What are the challenges and opportunities for the Energy Union Policy Planning and implementation phase? - 2.
+Subsequently we will see if we are prepared for the Energy Union policy planning and implementation phase to answer the question-"are we committed" and "will we take action"6?